 The journal is used to keep track of any incoming fees associated with a client's home care package or other contributions, as well as expenses incurred by the delivery of planned services and other charges.
 Most of the entries are made by automated processes that are scheduled to run during off-peak times to avoid affecting your system's performance.
 However, adjustments can be made by creating entries manually.

-Find out how to create a journal entry.
+Find out how to create a manual journal entry.